NiekMSoftware/LearnOpenGL/README.md

 ---

-## Current Examples
-- `LearnOpenGL/creating_a_window`: Minimal window + OpenGL context.
-The default app handles ESC to close.
-Rendering is cleared each frame to ensure a presentable buffer.

-Expected output: an empty window; no console errors.
-If you see an error related to GL loader or context, check Troubleshooting below.

----

 ## Troubleshooting
-- CMake generator not found: ensure Visual Studio 2022 with C++ Desktop workload is installed.
+- CMake generator isn't found: ensure Visual Studio 2022 with C++ Desktop workload is installed.
 Re-run from a VS Developer Prompt.
 - Linker errors for OpenGL: the project uses GLFW + glad; make sure you are building x64 and the generator matches `-A x64`.
 - Black window / GL errors: verify your GPU drivers support OpenGL 3.3+ and update drivers if needed.
-- CLion cannot find toolchain: configure a Visual Studio toolchain (File → Settings → Build, Execution, Deployment → Toolchains) and ensure CMake uses it.
+- CLion cannot find a toolchain: configure a Visual Studio toolchain (File → Settings → Build, Execution, Deployment → Toolchains) and ensure CMake uses it.

 ---